Types of Concept Maps

 Hierarchy Concept Map Template

-Type 4: System Maps - A Concept Map for Analyzing Complex Systems
+Type 4: System Maps - For Analyzing Complex Systems

 System maps are a powerful type of concept map that provides a comprehensive overview of system components and their interactions.
 They visually represent key elements such as stakeholders, processes, and resources, showing how these parts interrelate within a larger system.